objcio/articles/2014-12-?-lldb-debugging.md

 ### What is the _print_ Command?

 Here's a fun expression to consider: `p count = 18`.
-If we execute that command and then print it, just like the expression command.
+If we execute that command and then print the contents of `count`, we’ll see that it behave exactly as if we had run `expression count = 18`.

-The difference is that the `print` command takes no arguments.
+The difference is that the `print` command takes no arguments, unlike the `expression` command.
 Consider `e -h +17`.
 It is not clear if it means to execute `+17` as input, but with the `-h` flag, or if it intends to compute the difference between `17` and `h`.
 It finds that hyphen quite confusing indeed; you may not get the result that you like.

 Luckily, the solution is quite simple.
 Use `--` to signify the end of the flags and the beginning of the input.
 Then if you want the `-h` flag, you would do `e -h -- +17`, and if you want the difference, you would do `e -- -h +17`.
 Since passing no flags is quite common, there is an alias for `e --`.
 It is called `print`.